 Bookings: Bridal beauty pros like makeup artists and hairdressers are notoriously overbooked, so snag your dates now.
 And don’t forget you’ll need to book hair and beauty appointments for your bridesmaids and mom as well.

-Start on the makeup: Try out different looks with your make-up artist, if you’ve opted to use one.
+Start on the makeup prep: Try out different looks with your bridal makeup artist, if you’ve opted to use one.
 And make sure you have at least one trial run, complete with digital photos so you can remember the finer details later.

 Hairdresser: Have a hair trial with your headpiece and veil.
-It’s a good idea to chat to your hairdresser before you buy the headdress as sometimes brides choose something too heavy for their hair type.
+In fact, it’s a good idea to chat to your hairdresser at least once before you buy the headdress as sometimes brides choose something too heavy for their hair type.

-Don’t forget the teeth: Against a crisp white dress, your teeth can take on the dowdy tone of yellowed linen.
-For the best results, use power bleaching 4 weeks before your wedding and then pair it with at-home trays.
+Don’t forget the teeth: Teeth can take on the dowdy tone of yellowed linen against a crisp white dress.
+For the best results, do a power bleach at least four weeks before your wedding and then pair it with at-home trays if needed.

 Dates, dates, dates: Book other beauty treatments, such as a fake tan now.

-Back to the hair: Get a great cut 2-3 weeks before the wedding day.
-Don’t change the style at this point, just get the ends snipped off for a neat finish.
+Back to the hair: Get a final cut 2-3 weeks before the wedding day.
+Don’t change the style at this point, just get the ends snipped for a neat finish.

 Facial: If you’re having regular facials, schedule your final appointment for 7-10 days before the big day.
 Skin will still be glowing but without the risk of any post-facial blemishes.